Maumagnaguagno/MindFreak/README.md

 Which is awesome and sad at the same time, maybe I will never have time to implement them all.
 Since I can output C code we can expect GCC to solve this problem for us.

-### Compatibility
+## Compatibility
-Compatibility should not be a problem for a limited instruction set, but different implementations of the limits make it complex to support.
+Compatibility should not be a problem for a limited instruction set, but different implementations of the limits make it complex.
 In bold what is supported by this project:
 - Size of cell (bit, **byte/unsigned char**, **word/unsigned int**, **other C fixed size**, **unbounded**)
 - Size of tape (**pre-allocated**, **allocated as required**)